gudwin/botbuilder-formflow/README.md

 - **text** - A wrapper around [builder.Prompts.text](https://docs.botframework.com/en-us/node/builder/chat-reference/interfaces/_botbuilder_d_.__global.iprompts.html#text) Prompt;
 - **time** - A wrapper around [botbuilder.PromptRecognizers.recognizeTimes](https://docs.botframework.com/en-us/node/builder/chat-reference/interfaces/_botbuilder_d_.ipromptrecognizetimesoptions.html) internal BotBuilder function;
 - **url** - A wrapper around `/^(ftp|http|https):\/\/[^ "]+$/` RegExp

+## Basic Messaging

+If you want use standard messages (without prompts) in your flows, the Library allows that.
+At current moment, there are two type of messages supported:

+- **message** - (String, Message, Function ) - sends a message to user, in case, if function passed as a value, than it should return a Promise object to signal the Library to continue execution;
+- **endConversation** - (String|Null) - sends a endConversation message, if string value passed than the Library will send it a normal message;

 ## Built-in Complex Dialogs